 Walking out to the song “Eye of the Tiger," Cruz addressed his supporters Tuesday night at his watch party in Houston.

-“Tonight the people of Texas have spoken, and their message rings clear as a bell across our great state: Texas will remain Texas,” Cruz said to cheers of the crowd, many of whom held signs that read “Keep Texas Texas.”
+“Tonight the people of Texas have spoken, and their message rings clear as a bell across our great state: Texas will remain Texas,” Cruz said to cheers from the crowd, many of whom held signs that read “Keep Texas Texas.”

 Cruz thanked his wife and his supporters.
 Cruz also thanked Allred for a hard-fought campaign and pledged to protect the freedoms and values of all Texans, including those who didn't support him.